-Are you aware that since 1950 – there has been over 70,000 new chemical compounds invented and dispersed into our environment?
-Or, that over 150 of these chemicals are found inside your home and are connected to allergies, birth defects and cancer?
+Are you aware that since 1950, there have been over 70,000 new chemical compounds invented and dispersed into our environment?
+Or that over 150 of these chemicals can be found inside your home – and are connected to allergies, birth defects and cancer?
 The toxicity levels in our homes are staggering.
-Chemical pollution is extremely hazardous to our health and is detrimental to the health of our planet.
+Chemical pollution is extremely hazardous to our health – and is detrimental to the health of our planet.

 Clean But Toxic.

 People purchase cleaning supplies with the expectation of having a clean home.
 Unfortunately, most individuals have no idea of the effects of the harmful chemicals lurking in their homes.
 Studies show that women who work in the home have a 54% higher risk of getting cancer than those who work outside the home.
 Why is this the case?
 The reason – toxic household chemicals.
 Take a look at these facts regarding household chemicals.